Simply put, Potassium is one of the minerals that you can’t live without!

-- Stroke: People who eat foods that are rich in potassium have lower risk of stroke.
+- Stroke: People who eat foods that are rich in potassium have a lower risk of stroke.

 - Inflammatory Bowel Disease (IBD): People suffering from IBD have trouble absorbing nutrients from the intestines, and may have lower levels of potassium and other important nutrients.

-I always suggest clients to get potassium from a healthy diet rich in vegetables, organic meats, and wild fish because potassium supplements (other than the small amount included in a multivitamin – no more that 99mg) should be taken only under doctor’s supervision to avoid the risk of potassium overdose or side effects.
+I always suggest clients get potassium from a healthy diet rich in vegetables, organic meats, and wild fish because potassium supplements (other than the small amount included in a multivitamin – no more than 99mg) should be taken only under a doctor’s supervision to avoid the risk of potassium overdose or side effects.